 Ultimately, you must be willing to showcase your talents and have the empirical evidence to back up your boasts.
 Once you get the job, these skills will come in handy as you handle the challenging, but rewarding field of sports management and help your organization put together a winner.

-What are some other skills need to land a job in sports management?
+What are some other skills needed to land a job in sports management?